 Underpin Bimodal by Developing Required Capabilities

-Adapting bimodal capability demands making changes in and development of various capabilities associated with both modes.
-Many organizations make mistake by giving more importance to the upstream capabilities surrounding bimodal including innovation management and the use of agile and.
-However, they often give inadequate importance to further downstream challenges, such as deploying a particular solution into their production environment; also they fail miserably in doing it in required pattern matching with the cycle of change coming downstream.
-This is where DevOps and agile can deliver a critical capability: they provide a very useful ability to close the gaps existed between the Mode 1 and Mode 2 approaches.
+Adopting a Bimodal Capability to Achieve Enterprise Agility demands making changes in and developing various capabilities associated with both modes.
+Many organizations make mistakes by giving more importance to the upstream capabilities surrounding bimodal including innovation management and the use of agile.
+However, they often give inadequate importance to further downstream challenges, such as deploying a particular solution into their production environment; also they fail miserably in doing it in the required pattern matching with the cycle of change coming downstream.
+This is where DevOps and agile can deliver a critical capability: they provide a very useful ability to close the gaps existing between the Mode 1 and Mode 2 approaches.